Charles Cholmondeley (intelligence officer)

-Flight Lieutenant Charles Christopher Cholmondeley (Note: Pronounced Chumly (/ˈtʃʌmli/ CHUM-lee)) RAFVR (27 January 1917 – 15 June 1982) was a British intelligence officer known for his leading role in Operation Mincemeat, a critical military deception operation which misdirected German forces' attention away from the Allied invasion of Sicily in Operation Husky.
+Flight Lieutenant Charles Christopher Cholmondeley (Note: Pronounced (/ˈtʃʌmli/ CHUM-lee)) (27 January 1917 – 15 June 1982) was a British intelligence officer known for his leading role in Operation Mincemeat, a critical military deception operation which misdirected German forces' attention away from the Allied invasion of Sicily in Operation Husky.

 Early life and education

 Cholmondeley was born on 27 January 1917 in O'Halloran Hill, South Australia, the son of Richard Vernon Cholmondeley and Hilda Georgina Cholmondeley (née Naylor).
+His older sister, Victoria Milicent Cholmondeley, would go on to become a pilot with the Air Transport Auxiliary.

 He attended Canford School in Dorset, where he went on naturalist expeditions with the Public Schools Exploring Society.
-Cholmondeley studied Geography at the University of Oxford.
+Cholmondeley studied geography at the University of Oxford.

 Military service

 After joining the Officers' Training Corps, he unsuccessfully applied to the Sudan Service, and was later commissioned pilot officer in November 1939.
 However, he had such poor eyesight that he never was allowed to actually fly a plane.

-During the Second World War he served as a flight lieutenant in the Royal Air Force (RAF) who had been seconded to MI5, Britain's domestic counter-intelligence and security service.
+During the Second World War he served as a flight lieutenant in the Royal Air Force Volunteer Reserve (RAFVR), seconded to MI5, Britain's domestic counter-intelligence and security service.
 He had been appointed as the secretary of the Twenty Committee, a small inter-service, inter-departmental intelligence team in charge of double agents.

 In November 1942, the Twenty Committee turned down Cholmondeley's Operation Mincemeat plan as being unworkable, but thought there may have been some potential in the idea.
 As there was a naval connection to the plan, Ewen Montagu, the naval representative, was assigned to work with Cholmondeley to develop the plan further.
 As part of his duties Montagu had been briefed on the need for deception operations to aid the Allied war aims in a forthcoming invasion operation in the Mediterranean.

 He was awarded the Member of the Most Excellent Order of the British Empire in 1944.

 In October 1945, Cholmondeley moved to the Middle East, where he was put to work exterminating locusts as part of the 'Middle East Anti-Locust Unit.'
 In 1949, he transferred to the International Council for the Control of the Red Locust in Rhodesia.
 Historian Ben Macintyre, author of the book Operation Mincemeat, speculated that this was a cover story for a more classified operation, as he was still employed by the British Secret Service during this time.

 In 1950, Cholmondeley signed up for a five-year intelligence assignment with the Royal Air Force.
 He travelled to Malaya to coordinate deception against the Malayan National Liberation Army during the Malayan Emergency.
 However, he only completed two years of this assignment.